Some of the 120 migrants who recently arrived in Denver planned the trip themselves through social media

 Denver is a so-called sanctuary city and county, meaning it doesn’t cooperate with federal immigration officials in attempts to deport residents living in the city without legal documentation.

-U.S. Sen. John Hickenlooper suggested on Wednesday the arrival was part of “partisan games” over immigration — a reference to recent moves by governors in Texas, Florida and Arizona to transport migrants to Democrat-led states, on the claim that they should share in the expense of managing the costs of immigration.
+U.S. Sen. John Hickenlooper, a Democrat, suggested on Wednesday the arrival was part of “partisan games” over immigration — a reference to recent moves by governors in Texas, Florida and Arizona to transport migrants to Democrat-led states, on the claim that they should share in the expense of managing the costs of immigration.

 Representatives of the governor’s offices in Texas and Arizona previously told The Colorado Sun their offices weren’t involved in sending migrants.
 A spokesperson for the Florida governor’s office did not immediately return requests for comment.

-Note: CORRECTION: This story was updated at 3:40 p.m. on Thursday, Dec.
-8, to correct the spelling of Jill Lis’ name.